hit

-During the full-scale website redesign, we enabled online ticketing, season subscriptions, and donations.
-This case study focuses on the “Compose Your Own” package flow, which gives users subscription discounts when purchasing tickets to multiple events, and helped us surpass subscription revenue goals by 68% (over $200,000) in the first post-launch season.
+During a full-scale website redesign, we enabled online ticketing, season subscriptions, and donations for La Jolla Music Society.
+This case study focuses on the “Compose Your Own” package flow, which helped us exceed subscription revenue goals by 68% (over $200,000) in the first post-launch season.

 UX Designer